NVIDIA/NVFlare/examples/advanced/job-level-authorization/README.rst

 Logging with Admin Console
 __________________________

-For example, this is how to login as :code:`admin@a.org` user,
+For example, this is how to login as :code:`super@a.org` user,
 ::
-    cd workspace/fed_policy/prod_00/admin@a.org
+    cd /tmp/nvflare/poc/job-level-authorization/prod_00/super@a.org
     ./startup/fl_admin.sh
-At the prompt, enter the user email :code:`admin@a.org`
+At the prompt, enter the user email :code:`super@a.org`

-Multiple users can login at the same time by using multiple terminals.

 The setup.sh has copied the jobs folder to the workspace folder.
 So jobs can be submitted like this, type the following command in the admin console:

 ::
-   submit_job ../../job1
+   submit_job ../job1

 Participants
 ------------